GCYZSL/GCYZSL.github.io/_pages/about.md

   - /about.html
 ---

-I am a new Ph.D. student supervised by Prof. VS. I got my Bachelor's degree from Tianjin University and master's degree from Dartmouth College.
+I am a new Ph.D. student supervised by [Prof. V.S.
+Subrahmanian]&#40;https://vssubrah.github.io/&#41;.
+I got my Bachelor's degree from Tianjin University and master's degree from Dartmouth College, supervised by Prof. Soroush Vosoughi.
 I was a visiting student at NTU supervised by Prof. Jianfei Cai.
 I am interested in computer vision, NLP, V-L Tasks, and multimodal data processing.

 Publications